Chart Color Schemes

 Infrastructure

-Benowa has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Benowa has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 18 projects that could impact the area, with key ones including Benowa Gardens Redevelopment, Pacific Motorway (M1) Upgrades, Gold Coast Regional Botanic Gardens Biodiversity Centre, and Cross River Rail - New Gold Coast Stations.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects that may impact the area.
+Notable ones include Benowa Gardens Redevelopment, Pacific Motorway (M1) Upgrades, Gold Coast Regional Botanic Gardens Biodiversity Centre, and Cross River Rail - New Gold Coast Stations.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.